 African Fire Skinks like to burrow and hide.
 Adding decorations that let them burrow and hide is important to keep them active and feel safe.
 Having an ideal enclosure and keeping the recommended climate conditions will help keep the African Fire Skinks happy and healthy.

-A 40 to 50 gallon tank is ideal for an adult African Fire Skink but they can be kept in a smaller tank.
-Getting a larger tank is always better because it gives them more space to move around.
+A 40 to 50 gallon tank is ideal for an adult African Fire Skink but they can be kept in a smaller tank if needed.
+Having a larger tank for them is always better because it gives them more space to move around.
 If you plan to get a pair then you’ll want a tank that is larger than 50 gallons.

 African Fire Skinks generally do not climb, so having a longer tank is more important than having a tall tank.
 And with large tanks being so expensive, one way to cut down on costs is to house them in storage totes.
 This way you still give your Fire Skinks a wide home without spending a fortune.